iamezcua-dev/itexico-spark-notebook/README.md

    Copy and paste the one that contains **127.0.0.1** or **localhost** in your favorite Web browser

    > Important: The URL shown above is just an example.
-Please, do not use it!
+Please, do not use it!<br/>

 1. Once Jupyter webpage is loaded, you can create, open and upload a Jupyter Notebook.<br/>
    You can create Notebook files using any of the following languages you can choose from: